mattdowdell/notes/comments.md

 > Never let a good crisis go to waste.

 When a crisis occurs, use it as an opportunity to push for new and existing ideas that were previously unfeasible.

+> It ain’t what you don’t know that gets you into trouble.
+It’s what you know for sure that just ain’t so.
+>
+> -– Mark Twain

+Having unknown parts of a system aren't that big a deal.
+But discovering core invariants of that system are incorrect means it's going to be a very bad day.